 - Tax Crimes

-During the pre-indictment stage of a criminal investigation an attorney can successfully present evidence that may dissuade the government or state from seeking charges; including but not exclusive to the handling of subpoenas from government agencies.
-Generally, in this stage an attorney undertakes an investigation of the facts, interviews witnesses and makes preparations to present an argument to the grand jury or the authorities who are investigating or seeking to charge a citizen.
-The primary purpose of pre-indictment representation is to avoid indictment.
+Often times citizens or corporate entities under investigation receive a grand jury subpoena demanding they produce documents or demanding citizens to appear before a grand jury and give sworn testimony.
+During this the investigation or pre-indictment phase of a criminal case, an attorney can help their client navigate a potential legal minefield by contacting the investigating agency to work through the logistics and details of complying with an investigation while protecting their clients’ constitutional rights and interests, the goal being to successfully present evidence that may dissuade the government or state from seeking charges.
+An attorney can assist in obtaining additional time to produce demanded documents or contest the legality of the grand jury subpoena.
+Generally, in this stage an attorney undertakes an investigation of the facts, interviews witnesses and makes preparations to present an argument to the grand jury or the authorities who are investigating or seeking to charge a company, its employees or board of directors or individual citizens.
+The primary purpose of pre-indictment activities undertaken by counsel is to avoid criminal charges or perhaps seek a civil resolution to an investigation.
 Even when it is impossible to stave off indictment entirely, effective pre-indictment representation can limit the scope of the indictment.
-Finally, work product obtained as a result of pre-indictment representation may be useful in negotiating a favorable plea or defending a case at trial.
+Finally, any work undertaken by counsel at this stage may be critical in negotiating a favorable plea or defending a case at trial.

 Sentencing in federal court and state court are vastly different.
-In federal court the judge handles all sentencing matters and a voluminous amount of litigation in undertaken by federal practitioners to review and object to the Presentence Investigation Report.
+In federal court the judge handles all sentencing matters and a voluminous amount of time in undertaken by good federal practitioners to review and object to the Presentence Investigation Report.
 Ali is an experienced and highly regarded federal sentencing attorney.
-Representation for sentencing purposed includes attendance at presentence interviews, management of all interactions with the assigned United States Probation Officer, preparation of objections to the Presentence Investigation Report (“PSR”), addenda to the PSR and departure or variance motions, compilation of mitigating sentencing materials and argument at sentencing.
+Ali attendants all presentence interviews conducted by the probation department of the citizen, interacts with the assigned United States Probation Officer, reviews, researches and objections to all facets of the Presentence Investigation Report (“PSIR”), and prepares and files departure or variance motions, compilation of mitigating sentencing materials and argument at sentencing.

 Conversely, state court sentencing is like a mini trial that may be held before the jury that convicted the citizen or the judge who heard the trial.
 This is often a critical stage of criminal proceeding.
 Having been involved in hundreds of trials and sentencing proceedings, Ali is well aware of what it takes to prepare an appropriate presentation to the court or jury and convince them to sentence the citizen compassionately and justly, taking into account all mitigating factors that warrant consideration.